mirigana/mirigana/readme.md

 # mirigana
-a chrome extension to insert katagana for tweets.
+a chrome extension to insert furigana for tweets.

 ![](screenshot/screen2.png)